farahsaleem1995/MedicalCenter/docs/ImplementationPlan.md

 - Audit trail for compliance
 - **Why it's an aggregate**: Has its own consistency boundary for audit purposes

-### 2.1.1 User Entities (Not Aggregates)
+### 2.1.1 Practitioner Aggregates

-The other user types (`Doctor`, `HealthcareEntity`, `Laboratory`, `ImagingCenter`) are **domain entities**, not aggregates:
+The practitioner user types (`Doctor`, `HealthcareEntity`, `Laboratory`, `ImagingCenter`) are **aggregate roots**:

 - They inherit from `User` for identity and authentication purposes
 - They are **referenced** by other aggregates (Encounters, MedicalRecords) but don't own them
-- They don't have their own consistency boundaries or enforce complex business rules
+- Each represents a core domain concept (a healthcare practitioner)
-- They are primarily **reference data** - their role is to identify providers in encounters and records
+- They are aggregate roots even though they don't have related data - they represent distinct business concepts
-- They can be queried and displayed, but the core business logic revolves around Patients, Records, and Encounters
+- They can be queried and displayed, and the core business logic revolves around Patients, Records, Encounters, and Practitioners

-**Repository consideration**: Since provider entities (`Doctor`, `HealthcareEntity`, etc.) are not aggregates, they are not accessed through the repository pattern.
-When provider data is needed, it's queried through query service interfaces (e.g., `IProviderQueryService`) defined in Core, with implementations in Infrastructure.
-Provider data can also be included in specifications that query aggregates (e.g., a specification that loads Encounters with their associated Provider information).
+**Repository consideration**: Since practitioner aggregates (`Doctor`, `HealthcareEntity`, etc.) are aggregate roots, they can be accessed through the repository pattern.
+However, for read operations, query service interfaces (e.g., `IUserQueryService`) are used for optimized queries.
+Practitioner data can also be included in specifications that query aggregates (e.g., a specification that loads Encounters with their associated Practitioner information).

 ### 2.2 Domain Services